sweng-epfl/public/exams/final/2018/PRACTICE-Solutions.md

 # Part 2: Practice [70 points]

 ## Question 1: Basics [30 points]
-Your friends have written code in the [`Forum`](src/main/java/ch/epfl/sweng/Forum.java) class to let users post questions and answers, as well as edit questions.
+Your friends have written code in the [`Forum`](src/main/java/ch/epfl/sweng/Forum.java) class to let users post questions and answers, as well as edit posts.
 Questions and answers are modeled with the [`Question`](src/main/java/ch/epfl/sweng/Question.java) and [`Answer`](src/main/java/ch/epfl/sweng/Answer.java) classes respectively, both of which are a kind of [`Post`](src/main/java/ch/epfl/sweng/Post.java).
 Users are modeled with the [`User`](src/main/java/ch/epfl/sweng/User.java) class, which includes permission control: not all users can do everything.